Skip to content Skip to footer

 1. Be positive

-It’s easy to slip into negative thinking when you are stressed and even small problems can cause anxiety.
+It’s easy to slip into negative thinking when you're stressed and even small problems can cause anxiety.
 We can all think of situations where a small event tipped us over the edge because we were already overwhelmed by other things.
 With an effort, though, you can look at it the other way round.

 “Try to be ‘glass half full’ instead of ‘half empty’,” says Professor Cary Cooper, an occupational health expert at Lancaster University.
 He suggests writing a list at the end of each day of all that went well or was enjoyable and taking a moment to consider things for which you should be grateful that you may have forgotten.
 This is particularly powerful when you're down as it reminds you to focus on the things that are within your control.